discordeno/discordeno/README.md

 ### Beginner Developers

 Don't worry a lot of developers start out coding their first projects as a Discord bot (I did 😉) and it is not so easy to do so.
-Discordeno is built considering all the issues wit pre-existing libraries, such as discord.js, and issues that I had when I first started out coding bots.
+Discordeno is built considering all the issues with pre-existing libraries and issues that I had when I first started out coding bots.
 If you are a beginner developer, you may check out these awesome official and unofficial boilerplates:

 - Official Discordeno Boilerplate